 Why Getting a Mattress Foundation?

 If you’re gonna get a foundation, get one that’s right specifically for your bed.
 If you have a spring coil mattress, you should get a box spring that can absorb some of the pressure.
 Otherwise, a sturdy, even bed foundation is best.
 A proper foundation will limit wear and tear on your mattress, thus extending the lifespan of your bed.

 Airflow in a foundation is also important, otherwise, you’ll wake up in a sweaty, hot mess.
 Appropriately spaced slats let air move between the floor and your mattress, and box springs and foundations should be covered in breathable material for the same purpose.
 Adequate airflow keeps both you and your bed, cool all night.

-Finally, mattress foundations help keeping your bed away from allergens and dust that might exist on the floor of your bedroom.
+Finally, mattress foundations help to keep your bed away from allergens and dust that might exist on the floor of your bedroom.

 How to Shop for a Mattress Foundation

 - While looking for a foundation for your mattress, first check the warranty and make sure you know which types of bed foundations/box spring will void your warranty.

 - Decide how high you want your mattress to sit.
 You see, your foundation is gonna add to the overall height at which you sit and sleep on your bed.

 - Consider that box springs can’t bend.
 You may need a more lightweight, flexible foundation (or slats if you live in a small flat).